Chapter 4: Construction Details, Section 40: Concrete Pavement

 • Benchmark inspection of dowel and tie bar placement through coring.

-• Benchmark inspection for coefficient of friction, smoothness, and thickness.
+• Benchmark inspection of finished surface texture, smoothness, and thickness.

 4-4005 Quality Control